Infiniti Q50 Insurance Rates

 If you’re already ready to easily compare rates between different providers and lower your Infiniti Q50 insurance rates, simply enter your five-digit ZIP code into our FREE quote comparison tool.

-Estimated insurance rates for an Infiniti Q50 are $1,522 a year including full coverage.
-Comprehensive costs an estimated $304 each year, collision costs $618, and liability costs $442.
-A liability-only policy costs as little as $496 a year, with high-risk insurance costing around $3,322.
-Teen drivers pay the most at $5,716 a year or more.
+Average insurance rates for an Infiniti Q50 are $1,522 a year for full coverage.
+Comprehensive costs approximately $304 a year, collision costs $618, and liability is $442.
+A liability-only policy costs around $496 a year, with high-risk insurance costing around $3,322.
+Teen drivers receive the highest rates at $5,716 a year or more.

 Average premium for full coverage: $1,522

-Estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Rates include averaging for all 50 U.S. states and Q50 models.
+Price estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and Q50 trim levels.

 Use the form below to get customized rates for your location.